New Straits Times: Political control and controversy

-Owing to political sensitivities, newspapers from Malaysia cannot be sold in Singapore, hence the New Straits Times is not sold in Singapore, and The Straits Times is not sold in Malaysia.
-The ban was imposed before 1 May 1969 general election in Malaysia.
+Owing to political sensitivities, newspapers from Malaysia cannot be sold in Singapore; hence, the New Straits Times is not sold in Singapore, and The Straits Times is not sold in Malaysia.
+The ban was imposed before the 1 May 1969 general election in Malaysia.

 In 2012, Senator Nick Xenophon, an independent member of the Australian Parliament, was on a fact-finding mission to Malaysia when he was caught up in anti-government protests in Kuala Lumpur.
-Subsequently, on 2 May 2012, the New Straits Times published an article written by Roy See Wei Zhi and headed "Observer Under Scrutiny".
+Subsequently, on 2 May 2012, the New Straits Times published an article by Roy See Wei Zhi and headed "Observer Under Scrutiny".
 The report quoted a 2009 speech made by Xenophon and turned it into an attack on Islam, ostensibly to pit Malay-Muslim opinion against the senator, who was a known associate of Malaysian opposition leader Anwar Ibrahim.
 In reality, the speech had been an attack on Scientology and is recorded as such in the Hansard of the Australian Senate.
-Xenophon threatened to sue the New Straits Times for defamation and the newspaper quickly removed the offending article from its website.
+Xenophon threatened to sue the New Straits Times for defamation, and the newspaper quickly removed the offending article from its website.